-As at December 31, 2022, there were no RSUs outstanding and since the inception of the RSU Plan, no RSUs have been granted under the RSU Plan.
+As at December 31, 2024, there were no RSUs outstanding and since the inception of the RSU Plan, no RSUs have been granted under the RSU Plan.
 The "annual burn rate" of the RSU Plan is calculated by dividing the weighted average number of shares outstanding during fiscal year by the number of RSUs granted under the RSU Plan during the fiscal year.
-There were no RSUs granted in the three-year period ended December 31, 2022, and as a result the annual burn rate for the RSU Plan is nil for all three fiscal years in that period.
+As there were no RSUs granted in the three-year period ended December 31, 2024, the annual burn rate for the RSU Plan is nil for each of the three fiscal years in that period.